Russian Grand Prix: Race summaries

 The inaugural event was held on 12 October 2014, and was won by British driver Lewis Hamilton, followed by German driver Nico Rosberg, both from the Mercedes-Benz team, and Valtteri Bottas, of Williams.
 Mercedes' one-two finish also saw them claim their first constructors' title in Formula One.

 The 2015 race was held on 11 October 2015.
 The weekend saw a massive crash for Toro Rosso driver Carlos Sainz Jr. in the third free practice session, after he lost control of his car at turn 13, hit a wall, and went into the Tecpro barriers.
 He was declared fit to start the race.
 Nico Rosberg took pole position but he was forced to retire in the early stages due to a faulty throttle.
-His teammate Lewis Hamilton took the win, ahead of Ferrari's Sebastian Vettel, and Force India's Sergio Pérez, who had initially lost third place on the final lap, but retook it after Kimi Räikkönen and Valtteri Bottas collided while battling each other for third, with Bottas retiring on the spot and Räikkönen receiving a 30-second post race penalty for the collision.
+His teammate Lewis Hamilton took the win, ahead of Ferrari's Sebastian Vettel, and Force India's Sergio Pérez, who had initially lost third position on the final lap, but retook it after Kimi Räikkönen and Valtteri Bottas collided while battling each other for third, with Bottas retiring on the spot and Räikkönen receiving a 30-second post race penalty for the collision.
 Mercedes also secured their second consecutive constructor's championship, having done so at the previous year's event.

 The 2016 event was held on 1 May 2016, moved forward to the fourth round of the calendar, unlike the previous two events.
-The race saw a big crash at the start at turn 2 that saw Nico Hülkenberg, Esteban Gutiérrez, and Rio Haryanto all eliminated, while Sebastian Vettel was hit in the back by Daniil Kvyat going into turn 2, then he was hit again at turn 3, causing him to spin out and crash out of the race.
+The race saw a big crash at the start at turn 2 that saw Nico Hülkenberg, Esteban Gutiérrez, and Rio Haryanto all eliminated.
+Sebastian Vettel was hit in the rear by Daniil Kvyat going into turn 2, then he was hit again at turn 3, causing him to spin and crash out of the race.
 On the Thursday after the event, Red Bull announced that they demoted Kvyat back to Toro Rosso for the rest of the season, switching places with 18-year-old Dutchman Max Verstappen.
-Nico Rosberg was the winner with Lewis Hamilton making it a one-two finish for Mercedes.
+Nico Rosberg was the winner, with Lewis Hamilton making it a one-two finish for Mercedes.